 1. Marine energy to power distilleries

 Personally, I had never heard of “marine energy” or those energy options available to us from the sea.
-But I was really excited to hear of a new project by Nova Innovations, located in the waters between Islay and neighboring Jura.
+But I was really excited to hear of a new project by Nova Innovation, located in the waters between Islay and neighboring Jura.

 The project, which involves a series of underwater turbines utilizes energy created by waves, and will begin by powering the islands’ whisky distilleries.
 Nine distilleries on Islay and two on Jura will benefit from clean, renewable wave energy.

 The energy will help decrease the islands’ reliance on fossil fuels.
-According to Nova Innovations, there will be minimal impact on the environment – “The subsea turbines have no visual impact on the landscape, create no shipping or navigational hazard, and work in harmony with the marine environment.”
+According to Nova Innovation, there will be minimal impact on the environment – “The subsea turbines have no visual impact on the landscape, create no shipping or navigational hazard, and work in harmony with the marine environment.”

 Working in harmony with the marine environment – I love this!
-What a fantastic initiative by Nova Innovations.
+What a fantastic initiative by Nova Innovation.
 And not only that, I love that the whisky industry on Islay is embracing renewable, marine energy!